Brazilian jiu-jitsu: Name

 Outside Japan, however, this distinction was noted even less.
 Thus, when Maeda and Satake arrived in Brazil in 1914, every newspaper announced their art as being "jiu-jitsu", despite both men being Kodokan judoka.

 It was not until 1925 that the Japanese government itself officially mandated that the correct name for the martial art taught in the Japanese public schools should be "judo" rather than "jujutsu".
 In Brazil, the art is still called "jiu-jitsu".
-When the Gracies went to the United States and spread jiu-jitsu, they used the terms "Gracie jiu-jitsu" and non-Gracies using the term "Brazilian jiu-jitsu" to differentiate from the already present styles using similar-sounding names.
+When the Gracies went to the United States and spread jiu-jitsu, they used the terms "Gracie jiu-jitsu", while non-Gracies used the term "Brazilian jiu-jitsu" to differentiate from the already present styles using similar-sounding names.
 In a 1994 interview with Yoshinori Nishi, Hélio Gracie said that he did not even know the word judo itself until the sport came in the 1950s to Brazil, because he heard that Mitsuyo Maeda called his style "jiu-jitsu".

 The art is sometimes referred to as Gracie jiu-jitsu (GJJ), a name trademarked by Rorion Gracie, but after a legal dispute with his cousin Carley Gracie, his trademark to the name was voided.
-Other members of the Gracie family often call their style by personalized names, such as Ceaser Gracie Jiu-Jitsu or Renzo Gracie Jiu-Jitsu, and similarly, the Machado family call their style Machado Jiu-Jitsu (MJJ).
+Other members of the Gracie family often call their style by personalized names, such as Ceser Gracie Jiu-Jitsu or Renzo Gracie Jiu-Jitsu, and similarly, the Machado family call their style Machado Jiu-Jitsu (MJJ).
 While each style and its instructors have their own unique aspects, they are all basic variations of Brazilian jiu-jitsu.

-Brazilian jiu-jitsu shares many techniques with the original Kodokan judo, especially certain styles practiced before judo became part of the Olympics such as Kosen judo, and still practiced to a lesser extent, as well as with some earlier ryu jujtsu schools with their ground work emphasys that were historical predecessors like Okayama newaza (Takenouchi/Fusen ryu), Oguri ryu, and Tenshin-Shinyo ryu.
+Brazilian jiu-jitsu shares many techniques with the original Kodokan judo, especially certain styles practiced before judo became part of the Olympics such as Kosen judo, and still practiced to a lesser extent, as well as with some earlier ryu jujutsu schools with their ground work emphasis that were historical predecessors like Okayama newaza (Takenouchi/Fusen ryu), Oguri ryu, and Tenshin-Shinyo ryu.
 Because of this some practitioners have suggested that Brazilian jiu-jitsu should just be called "jiu-jitsu".